elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 (We'll return to the issue of whether governments can read your Signal messages later).
 -->

 Thousands of software developers and researchers are now working on another problem: creating a private, uncensorable form of digital money that's easy to use and can support billions of users.
-If they succeed in separating money from the state it would make it much more difficult for authoritarian governments to control their citizens.
+If they succeed in separating money from the state it will make it much more difficult for authoritarian governments to control their citizens.

 Cryptocurrency isn't yet widespread 11 years after its creation and there are many unsolved problems, but progress is steadily being made and 11 years isn't that long.
 It was 25 years between the release of [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (difficult to use encryption software) and when end-to-end encryption became widely used.
 It was at least 20 years between the invention of the Internet and when its decentralizing effects on the flow of information became significant.